Ecuador · tool

 Where locals eat — best neighborhoods

-The administrative capital with a good mix of traditional eateries and slightly more upscale options.
+Bustling waterfront with a mix of casual seafood joints and slightly more upscale dining.

 Dietary notes